-In recent years, the Fresno Discovery Center has provided a myriad of educational programming opportunities for schools throughout the Central Valley, from as far south as Bakersfield and as far north as Stockton.
-The Center is currently reaching over 12,000 school children through school field trips alone.
-The Discovery Center serves over 26,000 visitors and members annually.
+In recent years, Fresno Discovery Center has provided a myriad of educational programming opportunities for schools throughout the Central Valley, from as far south as Bakersfield and as far north as Stockton.
+The Center is currently reaching over 12,000 school children through school field trips alone and serves over 26,000 visitors and members annually.

-Our property includes the beautiful Deutsch Cactus Garden, a hibernating tortoise compound and lots of space for kids to run, and have lunch with their families.
-And if you ask any of our employees for a closer encounter, we would be delighted!
+Our property includes the beautiful Deutsch Cactus Garden, a desert tortoise compound and lots of space for kids to run and have lunch with their families.

-From all of us at The Discovery Center!
+From all of us at Fresno Discovery Center!

 1892– F.M.
 Roessler founds Estella Blanca Vineyards.
 The winery building may be the oldest

 and largest Adobe building still standing in the Fresno Area.
-The adobe bricks were made on land the current airport is now on.
+The adobe bricks were made on the land that is now the airport.

 1920-1933– Prohibition closes the winery.